 Scholarship applicants who have completed 45 quarter hours at AUM by the end of spring quarter and who have a minimum grade point average of 2.5 will be considered first for scholarships offered through AUM.
+Other priorities will follow class standing and existing GPA criteria.
 Entering freshmen and transfer students with a minimum composite score of 25 on the ACT will then be considered for scholarships.